shannon112/arduino_ESCandBLDC/README.md

 Just keep it empty !

 [Instruction]
+steo0.turn off the power of ESC & motor
 step1.running SN_ESCInitialize.ino
 step2.open the serial port
 step3.turn on the power of ESC & motor